Chafes Hague Lambert LLP – client account interest policy for client money held

-The Solicitors Regulation Authority Accounts Rules require us to account to clients for a fair and reasonable sum of interest on any money held on behalf of a client at any time as an ancillary part of the legal service we provide.
+In accordance with the Solicitors Regulation Authority Accounts Rules, it is the firms policy to account to it’s clients for a fair and reasonable sum of interest on any money held on behalf of a client at any time as part of the legal service we provide.

-These Accounts Rules require us to ensure that money held on client account is immediately available on demand unless otherwise expressly agreed in writing with clients.
-In practical terms, this means that we hold client money in an instant access account where the interest earned is correspondingly low.
+We normally hold client money in an instant access account unless we have specifically agreed in writing other arrangements with the client.
+As a result, the interest earned on it is correspondingly low.
 Clients will not therefore receive as much interest as might have been obtained had they held and invested to money themselves.

 1/ When interest is paid.